LikertMakeR vignette

 data.

-generates data matching those properties.
-It can also rearrange existing
+coefficients, and the package generates data matching those properties.

-data columns to achieve a desired correlation structure or generate data
+It can also rearrange existing data columns to achieve a desired

-based on Cronbach’s Alpha, factor correlations or
+Alpha, factor correlations, regression or

-other summary statistics.
+ANOVA coefficients, or other summary statistics.

 Purpose